 I also want to add that it is currently not possible to relocate a repository url (eg if it changed the hoster).
 Of course one should keep in mind that there may be references to commits in the issues and comments (eg "Code Review" plugin makes heavy use of that) and these links need to be rewriten which may be impossible if you not only move to another host but also move to another vcs.
 This is where having multiple repositories per project comes in handy.
 One should be able to define some sort of translation mapping from old commit ids to new ones and optionally freezing the old repository url so it can no longer receive new commit links.

-#25 Updated by Terence Mill over 1 year ago
+Updated by Terence Mill about 12 years ago

 We would use this feature to have on repsoitory for source code (developer team)and one one for documentation (analysts team), where the the last one will accessivle via webdav from windows explorer (http://www.redmine.org/projects/redmine/wiki/PluginWebDav).